 When they assumed control of the government in late 1917, the Bolsheviks wanted to get out of the War as soon as possible and concentrate on consolidating their power.
 After telling Germany they wanted to negotiate a separate peace, the Bolsheviks engaged delay tactics for several months, not happy with the terms that the Germans wanted to extract in territories and hoping that a revolution would begin in Germany itself, a hope inspired by worker strikes that were occurring.
 Realizing the Bolsheviks were delaying, the Germans and Austrians in February 1918 rolled their armies across Ukraine past Mlynov with no real resistance and reached Bedichev and Gomel putting fear in the Bolsheviks that they would reach Petrograd.[15]

 During this period, the families from Mlynov and Mervits may very well have fallen under German or Austrian jurisdiction.
 An oral tradition passed down to a Baltimore descendant may very well refer to this period.
-Reflecting back after WWII, Ben Fishman, with deep intentional irony, recalled that the Germans who came to town were so much more respectful than the Russian soldiers.
+Reflecting back after WWII, Ben Fishman, with deep intentional irony, recalled that the Germans who came to town in WWI were so much more respectful than the Russian soldiers.
 The German soldiers were respectful and didn't steal your goods, Fishman recalled, whereas the Russian soldiers commandeered the house and all that was in it.[16]

 When Russia finally capitulated and signed the treaty in March 1918, the treaty took away territories that included 26 percent of Russian's inhabitants, 37 percent of the agricultural harvest, 28 percent of industrial enterprises, 26 percent of the railway tracks and three-quarters of the coal and iron deposits.
 [17] Germany also imposed the requirement that Ukraine be recognized as an independent state, with the expectation that the territories it had acquired would be under German control.
 From the Bolshevik perspective, an independent Ukraine posed a threat, offering a dangerous base for anti-Bolshevik military activity in the subsequent Russian Civil War that ensued (1918–1922).
 Indeed, many Russian nationalists and some revolutionaries were furious at the Bolsheviks' acceptance of the treaty and joined forces to fight them.